Financial-Times/ft-origami/docs/syntax/js.md

 	}

 Developers *should* stick to the above `jshintrc` config, since this represents a common standard across FT teams, but are permitted to make changes if desired.

+## Subresources

+JavaScript modules in Origami components may want to load additional files (fonts, JSON data, images etc) that are also part of the component's file tree.
+To resolve these paths safely, JS modules wishing to load subresources from their own component *must* resolve the file path using the Origami module utilities module (**TODO**!):

+<?prettify linenums=1?>
+	var o = require('o-moduleutils');
+	someiframe.src = o.resolve('tracking', '/img/logo.png');

+Without any explicit configuration, Module Utils will assume, as we do for subresources in SASS, that the modules are installed publicly at a URL path of `/bower_components` on the current host, and will form URLs on that basis.
+Product developers are advised to reconfigure Module Utils to accomodate their own server-side URL routing architecture.